elishamutang/project-library/README.md

 1. Complete remove functionality for each book card.
 2. When book card is removed, it should also be removed in HTML and myLibrary array.

+Bug found:

+1. User able to enter 01, 02 etc for page number.